FirebaseExtended/firebase-queue/README.md

   // Do some work
   progress(50);

-  // Finish the job asynchronously setTimeout(function() {
+  // Finish the task asynchronously setTimeout(function() {
     resolve();
   }, 1000);